 Imperial Sand Dunes Recreation Area

 Sometimes called the Algodones Dunes, these California sand dunes are located two and a half hours East of San Diego.
+If you’re in the San Diego area and interested in other local attractions, click here to save up to 40% on some of San Diego’s most popular destinations.
 Some scenes from Star Wars Episode VI: Return of the Hedi were actually filmed here.
 Permits are required to visit these sand dunes from October 1-April 15th and cost $35 in advance but the price increases to $50 if you buy it on site.
 They are also valid for 7 days.

 Sand boarding, sledding, horseback riding, hiking, camping and ATVing and Dirt Biking can all be done here.
 You can rent sand boards from Gilmore Off Road or Sweet Maries.
 There are also a few places that offer ATV tours like Glamis Dunes Rentals.